marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 `esp+1Ch+var_1C` is a flag passed by the caller, with value `0x1`.
 We then zero out the value at offset `+4` and exit, with the entry id in `[esi]` for the caller to find.
-After having identified an entry in the table, we look for NVRAM space to host the data.
-NVRAM space look-up is covered in the next section.
+After having identified an entry in the table, we look for NVRAM space to host the data and we'll see in the next section exactly which strategy is used by the code to locate this space.

 ```
 0002AFF1                 mov     ebx, [esp+140h+var_14]